ShugKnight24/react_forecast/README.md

 ## ToDos
 - [ ] Improve UI
-  - [ ] Update Date / Time display on each forecast
   - [ ] Group Forecasts by day
-    - 8 per day
-  - [ ] General updates
+  - [ ] Calculate Location from Lat and Long on Forecast
-    - design / styling
+  - [ ] Add Sunrise / Sunset times
+  - [ ] Improve Cards
+    - [ ] Add a background image
+    - [ ] Refactor to be a single component
+      - Refactor atoms...?
+  - [ ] Add a button that goes to CORS Demo
-    - layout
+    - Settings drawer

 ## Future Ideas
 - [ ] Add a search bar to search for a city